lithops-cloud/lithops/runtime/aliyun_fc/README.md

 print(res)
 ```

 Note that both the client and the runtime must have the same python version.
-If we are running Lithops, for example, with Python 3.8, `my_matplotlib_runtime` will be a Python 3.8 runtime with the extra modules specified installed.
+If you are running Lithops, for example, with Python 3.8, `my_matplotlib_runtime` will be a Python 3.8 runtime with the extra modules specified installed.